Executive Director, The Melissa Institute for Violence Prevention and Treatment, University of Miami

 Topics of Expertise:

-Etiony Aldarondo is Executive Director of The Melissa Institute for Violence Prevention and Treatment and President of the Behavioral Sciences & Wellness Networks.
-He is the immediate past Executive Director of the Council on Contemporary Families.
-Dr. Aldarondo is a clinical psychologist with over 25 years of experience in domestic violence research and advocacy, Latino mental health services, community partnerships, and higher education administration.
+Dr. Aldarondo is a clinical psychologist with over 25 years of experience in domestic violence research and advocacy, mental health services, community partnerships, and higher education administration.
 His academic trajectory includes appointments in the Family Violence Research Program at the University of New Hampshire, Harvard Medical School’s Cambridge Hospital, The Philadelphia Child Guidance Clinic, Boston College, the University of Miami (UM), and Albizu University.
 The recipient of various recognitions for educational excellence and community involvement, Dr. Aldarondo’s scholarship focuses on positive development of ethnic minority and immigrant youth, domestic violence, and social justice-oriented clinical practices.
 His publications include the books Advancing Social Justice through Clinical Practice (Routledge), Programs for men who batter: Intervention and prevention strategies in a diverse society (Civic Research Institute with Fernando Mederos, Ed.D.), and Neurosciences, Health and Community Well-Being (San Luís, Nueva Editorial Universitaria with Dr. Enrique Saforcada and Mauro Muñoz).
 Dr. Aldarondo has a long history of involvement with grassroots advocacy organizations.
-He was Founding Chair of the National Latino Alliance for the Elimination of Domestic Violence as well as Founding Director of the Community and Educational Well-Being Research Center at UM.
-In addition to his involvement with CCF, he is on the board of directors for Casa de Esperanza, The National Resource Center on Domestic Violence, and the Appalachian Center for Resilience Research.
+He was Founding Executive Director of the National Latino Alliance for the Elimination of Domestic Violence as well as Founding Director of the Community and Educational Well-Being Research Center at UM.
+He is Past Executive Director of The Council on Contemporary Families and is on the board of directors for The National Resource Center on Domestic Violence.